stormpath/stormpath-sdk-node/docs/app/views/application.md

 ## Application

-An `Application` in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs.
-The application can be anything that can make a REST API call – a web application that you are writing, a web server like Apache or Nginx, a Linux operating system, etc – basically anything that a user can login to.
-A [tenant](tenant) administrator can register one or more applications with Stormpath.
+An `Application` in Stormpath represents any real world piece of software that communicates with Stormpath to offload its user management and authentication needs - like a Node.js application.

 You control who may login to an application by assigning (or ‘mapping’) one or more [Directories](directory) or [Groups](group) (generically both called _account stores_) to an application.
 The Accounts in these associated directories or groups (again, _account stores_) collectively form the application’s user base.
 These accounts are considered the application’s users and they can login to the application.
 Therefore, you can control user population that may login to an application by managing which account stores are assigned to the application.